vikraman/popl22-symmetries-artifact/README.md

 #### Section 7

 The formalisation includes several examples, including those mentioned in the paper, and others.
+Despite postulates, the examples are written in such a way that they _will compute_.

 The files are more-or-less self-documented -- we define each reversible circuit, compute their normal forms, then quote them back, step-by-step using the semantics.
 One can inspect each term using Agda's interactive mode, using the "Compute